Visual Snow Misconceptions

 Visual Snow Syndrome (VSS) is a distinct neurological condition with both visual and non-visual symptoms, including migraine/migraine aura.
 While symptoms of VSS and migraine/migraine aura may overlap, they are classified as separate conditions and possess many differences.
 Research shows that VSS patients have reduced serotonin connectivity in specific brain regions, similar to findings in migraine/migraine aura patients, suggesting a possible biological or genetic link.
 However, VSS is not simply a subtype of migraine.
 Historically, the 1995 study "Persistent Positive Visual Phenomena in Migraine" (Liu et al., Neurology) identified visual symptoms like static or snow in migraine patients, which persisted beyond migraine episodes, ultimately helping to distinguish VSS as its own condition with unique symptoms in the future.
 Unlike migraines, where visual disturbances are temporary, VSS symptoms are continuous, affecting individuals 24/7.
 Despite some overlap, VSS and migraines remain distinct in their presentation and course.
 Advocacy by the Visual Snow Initiative (VSI) and researchers has helped clarify these differences, reducing misdiagnosis.
 The establishment of VSI’s official Diagnostic Criteria for VSS continues to raise awareness and improve global patient outcomes.

-Visual Snow Syndrome (VSS) Only Affects Vision
+Visual Snow Syndrome (VSS) only affects vision.

 REALITY: Despite its namesake, Visual Snow Syndrome (VSS) is not solely a condition that affects vision.
 While its hallmark feature is the perception of "visual snow" or static across the visual field, VSS also encompasses a range of non-visual symptoms, including tinnitus, migraines, dizziness, sensory overload, cognitive difficulties, and depersonalization.
 These diverse symptoms underscore that VSS is a network brain disorder, involving widespread dysfunction across interconnected areas such as the visual cortex, thalamus, and anterior cingulate cortex.
 This dysregulation includes hyperactivity in some regions and reduced connectivity in others, disrupting how the brain processes and integrates sensory information.
 This complexity explains why VSS symptoms vary widely among individuals and extend beyond vision to impact sensory and cognitive functions.